PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 <img class="box-shadow" src="./img/docs/agenda-lab-14.png">

 In the Visual Agenda, the displayed images are taken from the first slide of each section.
 After the section has passed, the displayed image is the final slide of the section.
-Thus, you can customize the displayed image for a section by inserting an additional slide at the front or back of your section.
+Thus, you can customize the displayed image for a section by inserting an additional slide at the front and/or back of your section.

 <img class="box-shadow" src="./img/docs/agenda-lab-15.gif">